f/awesome-chatgpt-prompts/README.md

 ## Act As An Investment Manager
 Contributed by: [@devisasari](https://github.com/devisasari)
-> Seeking guidance from experienced staff with expertise on financial markets , incorporating factors such as inflation rate or return estimates along with tracking stock prices over lengthy period ultimately helping customer understand sector then suggesting safest possible options available where he/she can allocate funds depending upon their requirement & interests !
+> Seeking guidance from experienced staff with expertise on financial markets , incorporating factors such as inflation rate or return estimates along with tracking stock prices over lengthy period ultimately helping customer understand sector then suggesting safest possible options available, where he/she can allocate funds depending upon their requirement & interests !
 Starting query - “What currently is best way to invest money short term prospective?”

 ## Act As A Tea-Taster
 Contributed by: [@devisasari](https://github.com/devisasari)